Mañana Será Bonito

-Mañana Será Bonito was supported by six singles: "Provenza", "Gatúbela" with Maldy, "Cairo" with Ovy on the Drums, "X Si Volvemos" with Romeo Santos, "TQG" with Shakira, which became Karol G's first number-one single on the Billboard Global 200 and top-ten single on the US Billboard Hot 100, and "Mientras Me Curo del Cora".
+Mañana Será Bonito was supported by seven singles: "Provenza", "Gatúbela" with Maldy, "Cairo" with Ovy on the Drums, "X Si Volvemos" with Romeo Santos, "TQG" with Shakira, "Mientras Me Curo del Cora" and "Amargura".
 The album was a critical and commercial success and became the first all-Spanish language album by a woman to reach number one on the US Billboard 200, earning 94,000 album-equivalent units in its first week.
+A companion piece to the album, Mañana Será Bonito (Bichota Season), was released on August 11, 2023.

+The recipient of several accolades, Mañana Será Bonito received the Grammy Award for Best Música Urbana Album at the 66th Annual Grammy Awards, becoming her first Grammy Award.
+The album and its songs also garnered seven nominations at the 24th Annual Latin Grammy Awards, winning three awards, including Album of the Year and Best Urban Music Album.

 Background

 Following the release of her third studio album in 2021, KG0516, Karol G began releasing collaborative songs with other artists and stand alone singles, such as Tiësto's "Don't Be Shy", her own "Sejodioto" and Becky G's "Mamiii", among others.

 On April 19, 2022, Karol G announced the release of "Provenza" through her social media accounts.
-The song was released on April 21, 2022 as the album's lead single.
-On September 6, 2022 Karol G embarked on the Strip Love Tour.
-"Gatúbela", a collaboration with Maldy was released on August 25, 2022 as the following single.
+The song was released on April 21, 2022, as the album's lead single.
+On September 6, 2022, Karol G embarked on the Strip Love Tour.
+"Gatúbela", a collaboration with Maldy was released on August 25, 2022, as the following single.
 On November 13, 2022, "Cairo" with long-time producer Ovy on the Drums was released.
 On January 25, 2023, Giraldo announced and revealed the title for the album, Mañana Será Bonito, in a video shared through her social media accounts.
 "X Si Volvemos" with Romeo Santos was released on February 2, 2023.

 On February 10, 2023, Giraldo revealed the cover art for the album and revealed the track list, featuring guest appearances from Quevedo, Justin Quiles, Ángel Dior, Bad Gyal, Sean Paul, Sech and Carla Morrison.
 On February 14, Karol G revealed to The New York Times that Colombian singer Shakira was featured on track 6, "TQG".
 The song was released as the fifth single alongside the album's release.
 Mañana Será Bonito was officially released on February 24, 2023.